HunorMarton/svg-tutorial/src/content/svg/background-pattern.md

 ---
 title: "Day 21: Background Pattern"
 component: Background
+previous:
+  title: Snowing
+  link: snowing
+next:
+  title: How to draw a Clock that shows the actual time?
+  link: clock
 ---

 This example is a bit of an easter egg because we only have a regular HTML element in our document here.
 For any HTML element, you can set a `background-image` with CSS.
 For this CSS property, we usually provide a link to an image, but we can also inline one in CSS.